CheckThat-AI/CheckThat-AI/README.md

 # Task 2: Claim Normalization

 Given a noisy, unstructured social media post, the task is to simplify it into a concise form.
-This is a text generation task in which systems have to generate the normlized claims for the goven social media posts.
+This is a text generation task in which systems generate the normalized claims for the given social media posts.

 # Steps to run the code
-Prior to everything, you need o make sure you have all the dependencies installed.
+Before everything, you need to make sure you have all the dependencies installed.
 Run the following command first to install the dependencies and libraries.

 ```
 pip install -r requirements.txt